Camera Translation Apps

 • Product labels and manuals: Translate care labels, electronics warnings, assembly steps, and warranty snippets.
 Flat pages and high-contrast print produce better results than curved bottles or embossed packaging.

-• Posters and public notices: People often turn to photo-based lookup when text search returns too many irrelevant results.
+• Posters and public notices: Travelers often use camera translation when typing unfamiliar signs, menus, or labels is too slow or impractical.
 Cropping to the main headline or paragraph prevents nearby graphics from confusing the scan.

 Camera Translation Apps Limitations